Japan (Japan album): Reception

 The album was reviewed in Billboard: "Coming in with its own version of stylish rock years ahead of Soft Cell, Human League, etc. yet behind Bowie and Roxy Music, Japan has gotten lost in the cracks.
 This album, though derivative, shows what Americans have been missing.
 This is well-played dance music which is also thought provoking because of its Far Eastern feel."

 Reviewing for Musician, J. D. Considine wrote, "Instead of the cool, glassy textures and rigid rhythmic structure of most synth-rock, Japan has achieved a soft, almost organic sound reminiscent of Brian Eno's Another Green World or Before And After Science.
-At its worst, this is just high-tech atmosphere music with David Sylvain's dark, Brian Ferry-ish crooning adding just the right touch of melancholy.
+At its worst, this is just high-tech atmosphere music with David Sylvian's dark, Bryan Ferry-ish crooning adding just the right touch of melancholy.
 Mostly, though, Japan's deft mixture of synthetics, ethnic touches (like the African drums on "Talking Islands In Africa" or the dida on "Visions Of China") and unconventional dance rhythms makes for compelling listening."